stardog-union/launchpad-docs/README.md

 #### `GUNICORN_WORKERS`

 The `GUNICORN_WORKERS` is used to set the number of Gunicorn workers to use for Launchpad.
 By default, this is set to `2 * CPU cores + 1`.
 This should work for most use cases, but can be overridden to increase or decrease the number of workers.
 This is useful for environments with limited resources like memory.
+This setting should be provided as a positive integer.

 - **Required:** No
 - **Default:** `2 * CPU cores + 1`